STR-UPM/str-upm.github.io/README.md

-This site contains some laboratory projects on real-time embbeded systems using Ada and some commercial ARM-based microcontrollers.
+This site contains some laboratory projects of real-time embbeded systems using Ada and some commercial ARM-based microcontrollers.

 ## Real-Time Embedded systems